Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Introduction

 \section{Introduction}

-The {\em SP theory of intelligence} aims to simplify and integrate ideas in artificial intelligence, mainstream computing, and human perception and cognition, with information compression as a unifying theme.
-The theory is described in several peer-reviewed articles,\footnote{See \href{http://www.cognitionresearch.org/sp.htm}{www.cognitionresearch.org/sp.htm} and links from there.} and most fully in \citet{wolff_2006}.

-The main purpose of this article is to describe how the SP theory may be applied to the understanding of natural vision and the development of computer vision, and to discuss associated issues.
-Both of those themes---natural vision and artificial vision---are discussed together throughout the article, since each one may illuminate the other.
+The {\em SP theory of intelligence}, introduced below, aims to simplify and integrate ideas across artificial intelligence, mainstream computing, and human perception and cognition, with information compression as a unifying theme.
+This article is about how the SP theory may, with advantage, be applied to the understanding of natural vision and the development of computer vision, and to discuss associated issues.

-In broad terms, the potential benefits of the SP theory in those two areas are the simplification and integration of concepts, deeper insights, better performance (of artificial systems), and the seamless integration of vision with other sensory modalities, and with other aspects of intelligence such as reasoning, planning, problem solving, and unsupervised learning.
-What is perhaps the main attraction of the theory is the potential for one relatively simple framework to accommodate several different aspects of intelligence, including vision.